mikeizbicki/cmc-csci040/README.md

 wait for dictionaries with JSON?  students have a LOT of trouble with dictionary indexing

-students don't understand functions and the difference of return/print

-for loop flags; the reddit assignment looping to see if a comment has a reply needs a boolean flag; we should visit this patter earlier in the class

-difference between pass vs continue

 list like objects especially with praw not giving lists back

 str(comment.author)